 - Two overdue reference items may result in the cancellation of this privilege for the remainder of the academic year.

 Overnight Periodical Loan:

 Another special privilege for faculty is overnight borrowing of periodicals, both bound and unbound.
 This is intended to allow copying of needed articles using department facilities.
 Periodicals checked out during the week are due the following day at noon.
 Periodicals do not circulate over the weekend.
-If they are checked out on a Friday, they are due that day at 5:00 p.m.
+If they are checked out on a Friday, they are due that SAME day 15 minutes before closing.
 Check out and return periodicals at the Periodicals & Microform Desk, fourth floor, east wing.
 Two overdue periodicals will result in the cancellation of periodical check-out privileges for the remainder of the academic year.
 Periodicals do not circulate to students.

 Retired and Emeritus Faculty